 Black tea is not only great for windows but it also works great on blinds as well.
 The natural tannins in the tea refreshes the wood.

 I’ve read that when you are making tea to drink, you should steep for at least 2 minutes.
 In this application, you can steep for as long as it takes for the tea to cool.
 After 22 minutes, I grew impatient and transferred the tea into a glass spray bottle.
 As I was spraying the windows, I nearly dropped the bottle because the tea was still piping hot!
 Still working on that patience thing.

 When drying the windows, use either a cloth or a paper towel.
 While a cloth is certainly better for the environment, I find that paper towels just seem to work better for some reason.
 I tried both again, just to double check.

 I’ll leave you with one small caution – since tea is acidic, we don’t recommend using it for the windows of your automobile, as the tea might damage your paint.

-Now you’re armed with a potent window cleaner for whatever Spring time throws your way, from dirt, to pollen, to muddy hands.
-Okay spring time, do your worst!
+Now you’re armed with a potent window cleaner for whatever comes your way this season, from dirt, to pollen, to muddy hands.
+Okay kiddos, do your worst!